 Background: The first Republican hunger strike, October-December 1980

-The origins of the second Republican hunger strike at the Maze Prison (sometimes colloquially referred to as ‘Long-Kesh’ or ‘the Maze’) by members of the Provisional Irish Republican Army (PIRA) and the Irish National Liberation Army (INLA), respectively, can be traced back to the 1970s.
+The origins of the second Republican hunger strike at HMP Maze (sometimes colloquially referred to as ‘Long-Kesh’ or ‘the Maze’) by members of the Provisional Irish Republican Army (PIRA) and the Irish National Liberation Army (INLA), respectively, can be traced back to the 1970s.
 The background to this dispute dates to July 1972 when the secretary for state for Northern Ireland William Whitelaw introduced ‘special category status’ for those prisoners convicted of paramilitary violence.
 This special category status also provided prisoners convicted of paramilitary associated violence with certain privileges.
 These privileges included: the right to wear their own clothes rather than prison uniforms; the right not to do prison work; free association between prisoners; fifty per cent remission off sentences; and normal visits, parcels, education and recreational facilities.

 In 1976, however, the British government under Labour prime minister James Callaghan announced that that special category status would be ended for those Republican and Loyalist prisoners convicted of paramilitary associated crimes after 1 March of that year.
 Those convicted of scheduled terrorist offences after that date were then housed in eight new ‘H-Blocks’ recently constructed at Long-Kesh.
 In retaliation Republican prisoners conducted a bitter campaign demanding the reinstatement of special category status, including their ‘privileges’, which commonly became known as the ‘five demands’.